Executive Branch

 Administrative Team

-Communications Director: AnaMarie Cordova
+Communications Director: Audrey Kirwin

 The Communications Director is responsible for overseeing all communications produced by UT Student Government.
 This includes managing social media accounts and the SG website, overseeing all media relations, and collaborating with internal and external stakeholders to promote campus events, initiatives, and resources among many other duties.
 This position is responsible for increasing the accessibility, transparency, relevance, and presence of UT Student Government to the greater student body.